adamfilipczuk/TheIDS3000/README.md

 Ensure you have **Python >=3.10 <3.13**, **Docker** and **Docker Compose** installed on your system.
 Linux and WSL users may also need `python-venv` and `pip` if they are not installed with python.
-To checkPython3 is installed and the version number, run the command `python3 --version` or `python --version`.
+To check Python3 is installed and the version number, run the command `python3 --version` or `python --version`.
 Docker and Compose installation instructions are available at [the Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installation reference pages.

 To create a virtual environment for running Crewai, and to install further dependencies; simply run the setup script for your operating system: